ositaka/soul-healing-decapcms/data/page/home.md

       **Trance Healing with Tiago**

-      You are invited to the practice of Trance Healing, fostering connection and renewal.
-As you enter this healing space, Tiago senses the gentle presence of Spirit Guides, ready to envelop you in their Divine Intelligence.
+      Step into a sanctuary of healing and transformation with Tiago, where the gentle presence of Spirit Guides awaits to guide you.
+Trance Healing is a sacred invitation to connect with the divine energies of the spirit world, activating renewal and inner peace.
+With an open heart, embrace this profound practice and discover the boundless love that awaits you.
-    title: WELCOME
+    title: Welcome to Your Journey of
   - type: text_image
     section_type: text_image
     image_position: Right